0

 Summary

 The Colorado Department of Human Services collaborates with partners in State and county governments, nonprofits, advocates, community residents, providers and many others to design and deliver high-quality health and human services that improve the safety, independence and well-being of the people of Colorado.
-Specifically, the department supports and/or provides care for Colorado families who need assistance with food, cash, employment or energy assistance; children and at-risk/vulnerable adults at risk of abuse or neglect; individuals with developmental disabilities; pre-adjudicated and committed youth in trauma-responsive environments; civil and forensic mental health patients; older adults and their families who need resources to care for themselves/their elderly parents; Colorado’s veteran heroes and their spouses; and Deaf, hard-of-hearing, and deafblind Coloradans.
-The department’s staff is committed to providing the right services to the right people in the right setting at the right time.
+Specifically, the Department supports and/or provides care for Colorado families who need assistance with food, cash, employment or energy assistance; Children, youth and adults at risk of abuse or neglect; individuals with developmental disabilities; pre-adjudicated and committed youth in trauma-responsive environments; individuals who need treatment inpatient level of care for mental illness and all competency restoration services; older adults and their families who need resources to care for themselves or their elderly parents; Colorado’s veteran heroes and their spouses; and Deaf, hard-of-hearing, and deafblind Coloradans.
+The Department’s staff is committed to providing the right services to the right people in the right setting at the right time.

-Beyond the Senior Executive Team and the Executive Director’s Office, which includes the Administrative Solutions team, the Financial Services team, the Chief Strategy team and the Community Partnerships team, the department is split into four management offices, each led by an office director.
-The intent of these eight teams is to provide a leadership structure that enables and facilitates a cross-system approach to the human services programs in Colorado.
+In addition to the Senior Executive Team and the Executive Director’s Office, which includes the Administrative Solutions team, the Financial Services team, the Community Partnerships team, and the Deputy Executive Director of Strategy team, the Department is split into four management offices, each led by an office director.
+The intent of these eight teams is to provide a leadership structure to facilitate the delivery of cross-system human services programs to Colorado.
 These eight teams are:

 Administrative Solutions provides services that help program areas achieve their goals.
-It is responsible for a number of support functions to make our agency as efficient, effective and impactful as possible.
-Administrative Solutions comprises Human Resources; Facilities Management, Business Technology, Emergency Management, Leadership and Organizational Development, and Legal Affairs.
+It is responsible for a number of support functions to make the agency as efficient, effective and impactful as possible.
+Administrative Solutions comprises Human Resources; Facilities Management; Audit; Business Innovation, Technology and Security; Emergency Management; Legal Affairs; and Quality Assurance.

-Community Partnerships build strong relationships within the department and with communities across the state to serve Coloradans effectively.
-Community Partnerships provides strategic coordination to ensure the success of the whole person, whole family, whole community approach to human service delivery, while also overseeing external entities and agencies with whom the department contracts.
-Community Partnerships also provides senior leadership for the Office of Children, Youth and Families; Office of Economic Security; Aging and Adult Services Division; Boards and Commissions; Community and Family Engagement; and County Services.
+Community Partnerships builds and strengthens internal and external partnerships, while being a cross-system catalyst for people-centered solutions to support individuals, families and community partners.
+Community Partnerships provides strategic coordination to ensure the success of the whole person, whole family, whole community approach to human services delivery, while also overseeing external entities and agencies with whom the Department contracts.
+Community Partnerships provides oversight for the Office of Children, Youth and Families; Office of Economic Security; Aging and Adult Services Division; Community and Family Engagement; County and Client Services; and Homelessness Prevention Initiatives.

-Financial Services is responsible for managing the department’s $2.3 billion budget and an additional $800 million in federal pass-through dollars for direct benefits.
-Financial Services provides governance, oversight, training and education to the department’s programs as well as county partners.
-Financial Services oversees Budget and Policy, Accounting, Payroll, and Contracts and Procurement.
+Financial Services is responsible for managing the Department’s $2.5 billion budget, as well as additional unappropriated federal dollars.
+Financial Services provides governance, oversight, training and education to the Department’s programs as well as county partners.
+Financial Services oversees Budget, Legislative Affairs, Accounting, Payroll, Contracts, Procurement, and Warehouse storage and delivery.

-The Office of Children, Youth and Families is responsible for the coordination of quality and effective services for Colorado’s most vulnerable children, youth and their families.
-OCYF houses seven programs and divisions: the Colorado Sexual Health Initiative; Division of Child Welfare; Domestic Violence Program; Division of Youth Services; Juvenile Parole Board; Medical Oversight; and Pay for Success.
+The Office of Children, Youth and Families (OCYF) is responsible for the coordination of quality and effective services for Colorado’s most vulnerable children, youth and their families.
+OCYF houses three divisions — the Division of Child Welfare, the Division of Youth Services, and the Division of Community Programs — as well as Medical Oversight and the Colorado Implementation Science Unit.
+The Division of Community Programs includes the Colorado Sexual Health Initiative; the Domestic Violence Program; the Juvenile Parole Board; the Collaborative Management Program; and the Tony Grampsas Youth Services Program.
 Additionally, legislative and finance staff are dedicated to advancing the policy and budgetary priorities of the office, and the communications team works to increase understanding of the office’s impact and encourage Coloradans to become involved in strengthening families.
 Each team is uniquely organized and pursues defined goals to best collaborate with counties and community partners to empower people in Colorado to thrive.

-The Office of Economic Security operates programs that provide income, employment, nutritional and support services to those in need.
-Divisions include Child Support Services, Economic and Workforce Support, and Food and Energy Assistance.
+The Office of Economic Security (OES) operates programs that provide income, employment, food and support services to those in need.
+Divisions include Child Support Services; Economic and Workforce Support; Food and Energy Assistance; and Staff Development.

 Performance Plans